Akshitagoy/C-29/README.md

-This recipie is about how to make a delicious pizza at your homes in the lockdown
+This recipe is about how to make a delicious pizza at your homes in the lockdown